-Wall-climbing quadruped robots, omnidirectional wheel robots, carbon capture technology powered by batteries, electrically conductive clothing, mental health apps for middle-aged and elderly, and AI for webtoons—all are innovative business ideas from six young entrepreneurs from KAIST and POSTECH, often dubbed as the MIT and Caltech of Korea.
-These young visionaries are determined to dominate the global market with revolutionary robots and new material technologies, driven by the ambition to tackle pressing societal issues such as climate change and aging populations.
+A four-legged robot that climbs walls, an omnidirectional wheeled robot, carbon capture technology using batteries, conductive garments, mental health apps for middle-aged individuals, and webtoon AI.
+These are business items from six entrepreneurs in their 30s studying at KAIST and POSTECH, often dubbed Korea's MIT and Caltech.
+These young founders are driven by ambitions to dominate the global market with innovative robotics and new material technology, aiming to solve critical issues like climate change and an aging population.

 'Endless Challenges over High Salaries and Stable Jobs' - They have sacrificed high salaries and stable living.
 Instead, they've chosen to address societal challenges through technology.
 Six entrepreneurs from Korea's top tech universities, KAIST and POSTECH, are sprinting into 2024 with the resolve to change the world.
-Pictured on the left are Byung-soo Kim (from left), CEO of Greeners, Jun-ha Kim, CEO of Didden Robotics, and Ki-ung Cho, CEO of Quality of Life Research Institute.
+Pictured on the left are Byung-soo Kim (from left), CEO of Greeners, Jun-ha Kim, CEO of Diden Robotics, and Ki-ung Cho, CEO of QoL LABS.
 On the right are Ji-sung Kim (from left), CEO of Cream, Gi-young Eom, CEO of Motomind, and Se-yoon Jang, CEO of Midas H & T. /Daejeon = Shin Hyun-jong reporter, Pohang = Kim Dong-hwan reporter

 Korea's economy faced a tumultuous year last year.
 Ongoing global recessions, wars, and conflicts complicated international affairs, leading to the longest trade deficit since the foreign exchange crisis.
 The growth of Korea's key industries like semiconductors, electronic products, and petrochemicals also stagnated.
 While advanced nations, including the US, vie for AI technological power, Korea still lags in the AI race.
 Yet, this environment hasn't dimmed the fervor of young entrepreneurs.

-Joon-ha Kim (29), CEO of Didden Robotics, Byung-soo Kim (38), CEO of Greeners, Ki-ung Cho (30), CEO of Quality of Life Research Institute, Se-yoon Jang (31), CEO of Midas H & T, Gi-young Eom (23), CEO of Motomind, and Ji-sung Kim (23), CEO of Cream, are among the six who chose to pioneer changes instead of pursuing high salaries and stability.
+Joon-ha Kim (29), CEO of Diden Robotics, Byung-soo Kim (38), CEO of Greeners, Ki-ung Cho (30), CEO of CEO of QoL LABS, Se-yoon Jang (31), CEO of Midas H & T, Gi-young Eom (23), CEO of Motomind, and Ji-sung Kim (23), CEO of Cream, are among the six who chose to pioneer changes instead of pursuing high salaries and stability.
 They all agreed, “We aim to be pioneers.”
 Youth entrepreneurship in Korea for those under 30 jumped from 140,000 (2018, according to Ministry of SMEs and Startups) to surpassing 180,000 in 2021, marking a 32% increase in three years.
 With relentless challengers like these, the engine of Korea's economy will keep running hot.

 ◇ Starting with World-Class Technology